awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 ### Example 2: Allow IAM users to access the Reports console page<a name="example-billing-view-reports"></a>

-To allow an IAM user to access the **Reports** console page and to view the usage reports that contain account activity information, use a policy similar to this example policy:
+To allow an IAM user to access the **Reports** console page and to view the usage reports that contain account activity information, use a policy similar to this example policy\.

 ```
 {